projectinnovatenewark/csx2/workshops/workshop_3/ready_set_go.md

         button.when_held = buttonHeld
         Button.when_released = buttonReleased`

 now when the tactile button is pressed, the method "buttonPressed" will run and print the statement, “Button was pressed”.
-If the button is helf for 3 seconds, then the "buttonHeld' method will run.
-WHat do you think will execute when this method is called?
+If the button is held for 3 seconds, then the "buttonHeld' method will run.
+What do you think will execute when this method is called?
 Lastly, when the tactile button is released, the "buttonReleased" method will be called.

 6. Our complete file should now look like the following: